ansible/awx/docs/docsite/rst/rest_api/authentication.rst

 .. image:: ../common/images/api_oauth2_json_returned_token_value.png

-The value of the ``token`` property is what you can now use to perform a GET request for an |at| resource, e.g., Hosts.
+The value of the ``token`` property is what you can now use to perform a GET request for an AWX resource, e.g., Hosts.

 .. code-block:: text